steele232/zouyu/README.md

 - int (32,64)
 - float (32,64)

+### Future Developments (Ideas)

 #### Other
-- traditional characters
+- Traditional characters
-- wrapper library around stdlib functions so that we can use stdlib functions but still write in mandarin.
+- Wrapper library around stdlib functions so that we can use stdlib functions but still write in mandarin.
+- Other educational resources to get people started
+- Chinese README

 ## Usage